brianbuccola/brianbuccola.github.io/work.md

 ## Journal Articles

+- Emmanuel Chemla, Isabelle Dautriche, Brian Buccola, and Joel Fagot.
+2019.
+  [Constraints on the lexicons of human languages have cognitive roots present in baboons (*Papio papio*)][baboons-lb].
+  Accepted in *Proceedings of the National Academy of Sciences*.
 - Brian Buccola and Andreas Haida.
 Forthcoming.
   [Obligatory irrelevance and the computation of ignorance inferences][oblig-irrel-lb].
   *Journal of Semantics*.